talsec/Free-RASP-Cordova/README.md

     $ cordova plugin add https://github.com/talsec/Free-RASP-Cordova.git

 ## Step 3: Setup the Configuration for your App
-You need to provide configuration for Talsec to work properly.
-Use following format to provide configuration to the Talsec plugin.
+You need to provide configuration for freeRASP to work properly and initialize it.
+The freeRASP configuration is an JavaScript object that contains configs for both Android and iOS, as well as common configuration.
+You must fill all the required values for the plugin to work.
+Use the following template to provide configuration to the Talsec plugin.
+You can find detailed description of the configuration below.
 ```js
 var config = {
     androidConfig : {